-I am a Lecturer in Eighteenth-Century Literature at York St John University and co-director of the York Research Unit for the Study of Satire.
+I am a Senior Lecturer in Eighteenth-Century Literature at York St John University and co-director of the York Research Unit for the Study of Satire.

 I work on eighteenth-century political print culture, looking at cheap print, newspapers periodicals and other printed ephemera.

 At present, I am working on Whig literary culture from the dawn of the eighteenth century and regional works of protest produced in Yorkshire during the revolutionary 1790s.
 The latter involves many different forms of literature produced by James Montgomery: a protest poet, political prisoner, hymn-writer, abolitionist and lesser-known Romantic.

-I am Media Co-Editor for Criticks, the online review hub for the British Society for Eighteenth-Century Studies, and I am Co-Lead Educator on 'The Literature of the English Country House', a Massive Open Online Course managed by the University of Sheffield.
+I am Editor of Criticks, the online review hub for the British Society for Eighteenth-Century Studies, and I am Co-Lead Educator on 'The Literature of the English Country House', a Massive Open Online Course managed by the University of Sheffield.